shsagir/play-area-sync/docs/env-vars.md

 [Add ENV vars to your App: **{{app-name}}**](https://dashboard.fortrabbit.com/apps/{{app-name}}/vars)
 </div>

-## Default ENV vars
+## ENV var types

-Besides your custom ENV vars there are two sets of default ENV vars which are available to your App at runtime:
+There are four different kinds of ENV vars which are available to your App at runtime.

+### Custom ENV vars

+Those are the ones you add yourself in the Dashboard.

-### Generic App ENV vars
+### App ENV vars

+Generic ENV vars cannot be overwritten by you.
+They are always available.

 * `APP_NAME` contains the name of your App
 * `APP_SECRETS` contains the path to a JSON encoded file containing [App Secrets](secrets)

+### Stack ENV vars

+Depending on which Stack you have chosen when creating your App, additional ENV vars will be pre-created (seeded) for you.
+For example: When choosing Laravel the ENV var `APP_KEY` with a random, 32 char long string will created (among others).

+You can replace or remove those Stack ENV vars after App creation the same way you can replace or remove your manually created ENV vars.

-### Access details ENV vars
+### Dynamic ENV vars

-If you have enabled *"Populate App Secrets in ENV vars automatically"* in the Dashboard (which is the default for new Apps), then all your access details for services like MySQL will become available as ENV vars:
+Dynamic ENV vars become available if you have enabled *"Populate App Secrets in ENV vars automatically"* in the Dashboard, which is the default for new Apps.
+They contain access details for services offered by fortrabbit.

+They will never overwrite existing, manually created ENV vars.
+This means: if you manually create an ENV var, we guarantee that we won't replace it's value by a dynamically generated ENV var.

+Following a list of available dynamic ENV vars, which are available, assuming your App supports the service: <!-- TODO: We cannot say component here, cause Universal Apps don't have components .. idea? -->

 **MySQL**